 6. Select the “Accessibility” option under “System Preferences…”.
 At the left-hand side select the “Display” option.
 You will see an option on the right-hand side, “Reduce transparency”.
 It’s basically the translucency you see in the dock background and top menu background.
 Checking this option will make them solid light grey background.
 This surely reduces the visual effect but also reduces some CPU/RAM usage.

 Now select the “VoiceOver” option on the left-hand side.
 Uncheck the “Enable VoiceOver” option if you have it checked.
-Generally, we do not need voice over functionality
+Generally, we do not need a voice-over functionality

 7. This is not a big deal and you can skip it if you wish, but still, it saves a little bit of processing.
 Uncheck the “Use LCD font smoothing when available” option.